Yu-FanYang/CSP451-Milestone3/README.md

 ### Enable Tracceability and Log Output
 1. Use Azure Monitor to trace end-to-end flow
-Enable Azure Monitor traceability from Azure portal Azure portal> Monitor > Virtual Machine > Enable
+- Enable Azure Monitor traceability from Azure portal
+- Azure portal> Monitor > Virtual Machine > Enable

 2. Trace log output from Function app
-From Function app > Log Stream > shows “Connected”
+- From Function app > Log Stream > shows “Connected” to make sure Function app is working
-Run `node index.js` to trigger function
+- Run `node index.js` on local machine to trigger function

-3. Check log output from Backend, Function App, and Supplier API with correlation ID Please refer to the documents for the screenshots for log output from Backend, Function App, and Supplier API
+3. Check log output from Backend, Function App, and Supplier API with correlation ID
+- Please refer to the documents for the cooresponding screenshots for log output from Backend, Function App, and Supplier API

 ### Source code

-### Appendix A: Backend service source code
+- Appendix A: Backend service source code
 Path: `C:\yyang334\smartretail-project\backend\index.js`

 ``` javascript